albinoloverats/encrypt/docs/ReadMe.txt

-encrypt - 2012.-1 (pre-release)                           28th Sept 2012
+encrypt - 2012.-1 (pre-release)                            18th Oct 2012

 A few notes before release:
- - Data is now compressed before encryption
+ * Data is now compressed before encryption
    - TODO: Don't compress if the data is already compressed
-   - Allow the user to toggle compression via command line argument
-   - Update/Check compatibility on Windows/Mac OS X
+ * Update/Check compatibility on Windows/Mac OS X
    - Windows GUI is being a pain in the arse
-     - Mac OS X requires Homebrew, GTK, GDK, etc and X11  (a native OS X port is in the works)
+   - Mac OS X has the same dependencies as the Linux version; all can be installed using Homebrew (a native OS X port port is in the works)
-   - Update build scripts to link to liblzma
-   - Add compression support to Android app
+ * There is now an user specific rc file which allows users to toggle on or off compression by default as well as specify a default cipher and hash to use if none are given on the command line

 The encrypt Development Team